Bedrock-OSS/bedrock-wiki/docs/items/item-format-history.md

     -   Items with no category can now be used in commands.
     -   If `is_hidden_in_commands` is set to `true`, the item will still be invalid in commands.

+### Components

+-   Added `minecraft:swing_duration`
+    -    Determines the duration, in seconds, of the player's swing animation when mining, attacking or using the item.

 ## 1.21.110

 ### Components